phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 Congratulations, you just ran a Python script from the command line! 👍

+Digression: "Why," you might ask, "did we stick `./` in front of the name of the script?"
+Good question!
+When you want to run a script, you need to specify the full name of the script, which includes the path.
+In this case, you could also run it using '/home/nitrous/cli-workshop/archive-exercise/makefiles.py`, but that's a lot to type.
+And, as we mentioned earlier, when you want to refer to the current working directory, `.` is great shorthand, much easier to type.

-Now look in the directory again, and notice there's a new subdirectory, `c4lfiles`.
+Now, look in the directory again, and notice there's a new subdirectory, `c4lfiles`.
 You'll use this during the "Batch Renaming Files" exercise, later.
 For now, we're going to do fun things with another file in the directory, `lorem.txt`.

 ## File formatting issues